Singapore deepens data analytics capabilities

 “We look for people who are very well-balanced, that demonstrate a lot of curiosity, and interest in solving business problems through mathematical or analytical approaches,” she concludes.

 The SAS BIA Program is an IMDA Company-Led-Training initiative where applicants are placed in SAS for training and subsequently placed in our client organisations for On-Job-Training.
-Recruitment is now open for its 2018 programme where the company is looking to groom talented young passionate individuals in both the Associate Data Analyst and Data Analyst Programs for both Diploma and Degree tracks.
+Learn more about the SAS BIA Program here.